raspberrypilearning/the-big-minecraft-piano/worksheet.md

 1. You can see that the first value is `0` and the last is `20`.

-	If you want to place a block every 3 units, then you need to add a step value to the `range()` function.
+	If you wanted to get every third number, then you need to add a step value to the `range()` function.
 	Here the function provides values from `0` to `20` with a step value of `3`.

 	```python